Marta44/topress2019/README.md

 ## Scope
 I want to offer to the users an overview of the artists mission, artworks and portfolio.
 The scope of this project is to keep them interested and engaged until they make the decision to get in touch with the artists filling a contact form.
 Following a Minimal Viable Product (MVP) scheme this website wants to accomplish:
-* clearity
+* Clarity
-* simplicity
+* Simplicity
-* respect users expectations and confidence
+* Respect users expectations and confidence

 ## Structure
 In the 'About Us' section is provided a downloadable PDF version of the artists' CV/portfolio that gets opened in another tab.